amit2011/AutonomousCars/README.md

 # AutonomousCars
 Research work on autonomous vehicle security

+## Setup:
+python -m venv cacc-env
+source cacc-env/bin/activate
+pip install -r requirements.txt

-# How to run:
+## How to run:
 ```bash
 ./run.py conf/<config_file>
 ```

-## Dependencies:
-- Python 3.4+
-- numpy
-- matplotlib

-# New Run Configurations:
+## New Run Configurations:
 You can create new simulation configurations with any number of cars.
-For imformation on which args you need, I recommend that you read the source and see examples included already.
+For imformation on which args you need, read the source and see examples in `conf/`.